Giles-one/mupen64plusEscape/README.md

 We identified the following vulnerabilities:

-- BUG1 - RDRAM register overflow
+- BUG1 - rdram register overflow
+- BUG2 - mi_reg overflow
+- BUG3 - ai_reg overflow
+- BUG4 - pi_reg overflow
+- BUG5 - vi_reg overflow
+- BUG6 - dps_reg overflow
+- BUG7 - si_reg overflow
+- BUG8 - rsp_reg overflow
+- BUG9 - ri_reg overflow

 This is a demonstration video of the exploit, showcasing the execution of the hacked version of *Super Mario 64*.
 I hid the payload behind the *ERASE* button, and when this button is triggered, the host machine launches the calculator.